rfxcom/node-rfxcom/README.md

 Rfy (Somfy) Blinds
 ------------------
-There is a specialised Rfy prototype, which itself uses an RfxCom object.
+There is a specialised Rfy transmitter object.
 This supports three subtypes: 'RFY', 'RFYEXT' and 'ASA', one of which must be supplied to the Rfy constructor.
 RFY support requires an RFXtrx433E.
+The 'RFY' and 'RFYEXT' subtypes can control venetian blinds, but the command modes differ between EU and US supplied blinds motors.
+The mode is specified by passing an options parameter to the constructor.
+The valid modes are `'EU'` and `'US'`: the default is `'EU'`.
+You can change the mode subsequently by calling the setOption() method with a new options parameter.

 <pre>
-    var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), rfy = new rfxcom.Rfy(rfxtrx, rfxcom.rfy.RFY);
+    var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), rfy = new rfxcom.Rfy(rfxtrx, rfxcom.rfy.RFY, {venetianBlindsMode: "US"});

-    rfy.up("0x10203/1");
+    rfy.venetianOpen("0x10203/1");
     // All commands can take an optional callback rfy.down("0x10203/1", function(err, res, sequenceNumber) {
                 if (!err) console.log('complete');